 On-premises pressure is the line Google drew.

-Google's review guidelines have always said contributions should reflect a genuine experience.
-The 2026 updates, rolled out across February and April, sharpened the part that hits local businesses hardest: when soliciting reviews, a merchant may not require or pressure customers to leave a rating or write a review while they're on the premises, and may not request that specific content be included.
+Google says contributions should reflect genuine experiences and be unbiased.
+Its current policy says merchants should not require or pressure customers to leave a rating or write a review while they are on the premises, and should not request that specific content be included.

 - Google's prohibited & restricted content policy